-Horyuji temple in Nara, Japan is the world’s oldest wooden building
+Horyuji temple, the world’s oldest wooden building

-How old temples survive in Japan
+The secrets of old temples in Japan

 The product life of furniture is longer than that of houses

 On the other hand, most current residential buildings in Japan were built after WWII.
 Speed was prioritized for many people who lost their houses at the time.
 Such quick-build houses are structurally weak, and now, most people come to think a house is only for one generation; nor maintain their houses seriously.
 Consequently, the lifetime of our furniture sometimes becomes longer than houses.
 Some people hand over furniture to the next generation.
 Of course, that is an honor for us.
 The lesson we can learn from here is daily maintenance is the key to long life for both houses and furniture.